zhuyingda/webster-docs/source/api/consumer.md

 This is not a required param.
 The default value is 5000(ms), which means the consumer inst will poll the task queue service (actually redis server) one time by 5 seconds.
 Too frequently polling may cause your task queue overload.

-## delayTime

-This param rely on Webster version >= 1.5.x

-This is not a required param, and this param is valid when spiderType is 'browser'.
-The default value is 0(ms), which means the consumer inst will not wait for any time after the browser page loaded.
-If you set it 1000(ms), the browser will wait for 1 second after the page loaded and before the crawling action.

 ## deviceType
 This is not a required param.